keithbarnatchez/drcmd/README.md

 Users can fit nuisance functions through either SuperLearner or the highly-adaptive LASSO.

-Please see -- for full technical details.
+Please see the package vignette and documentation for further details.

 ------------------------------------------------------------------------
 ## Installation